adambiltcliffe/codex/readme.md

 # Tests to write

-Everything involving swift strike, sparkshot and overpower (including in combination) Jaina abilities
+Everything involving swift strike, sparkshot and overpower (including in combination) Technician trigger
-Technician trigger
 Scavenger trigger
-Spells are put in discard pile before resolving triggers they caused With Troq: can cast Wither, Wrecking Ball, can cast Scorch at +1 cost, can't cast Fire Dart With Jaina: can cast Wither, Scorch, Fire Dart, can't cast Wrecking Ball With no hero: can't cast Wither, Scorch, Wrecking Ball or Fire Dart
+With Troq: can cast Wither, Wrecking Ball, can cast Scorch at +1 cost, can't cast Fire Dart With Jaina: can cast Wither, Scorch, Fire Dart, can't cast Wrecking Ball With no hero: can't cast Wither, Scorch, Wrecking Ball or Fire Dart